Flexible Portfolios Disclosure

 You should carefully read this disclosure and consider your personal circumstances before deciding whether to elect Betterment’s Flexible Portfolio Strategy (“Flexible Portfolio”).

 A Flexible Portfolio allows you to create a custom portfolio comprised of exchange-traded funds (“ETFs”).
-Unlike with the Betterment Portfolio Strategy, which uses preset weights for each individual asset class based on your selection of an overall allocation between stocks and bonds, a Flexible Portfolio allows you to choose your own individual asset class weights.
+Unlike with the Betterment Core Portfolio Strategy, which uses preset weights for each individual asset class based on your selection of an overall allocation between stocks and bonds, a Flexible Portfolio allows you to choose your own individual asset class weights from asset classes that comprise the Betterment Core Portfolio Strategy as well as certain additional asset classes described below.

 As with every portfolio strategy that Betterment offers, Betterment has the discretion to choose which specific ETFs to purchase or sell to further your investment objectives, as well as when to place trades for those ETFs.
 The particular ETFs used in a Flexible Portfolio are subject to change based on Betterment’s evaluation of the cost of ownership of ETFs representing exposure to each asset class, among other factors.
 Read more about Betterment’s ETF selection process.

-Depending on the individual asset class weights you select, you may incur aggregate fund costs that are greater or less than those in the Betterment Portfolio Strategy for a comparable level of risk and expected return.
+Depending on the individual asset classes and on the weights you select, you may incur aggregate fund costs that are greater or less than those in the Betterment Core Portfolio Strategy for a comparable level of risk and expected return.